katzsz/katzsz.github.io/README.md

 ∙ ask in dm (selective): **discord** . **insta** . genshin UID . (i don't have tiktok)

-∙ block people sometimes if i feel uncomfortable or dislike their content
+∙ i block people sometimes if i feel uncomfortable or dislike their content

 -----------------------------------